Can You Co-parent With Someone Who Hurt You? Experts Weigh in

 Co-parenting can be a challenging task, even in the best of circumstances.
-However, when you have been hurt by your co-parent, it can feel like an impossible feat to navigate.
+However, when your co-parent has hurt you, navigating it can feel like an impossible feat.
 The question arises: Can you co-parent with someone who has caused harm?

 Experts weigh in on this topic and offer advice for those struggling with these difficult situations.

 Co-parenting is a situation that requires both parents to work together for the well-being of their child or children.
-Unfortunately, when there is a history of emotional or physical abuse between co-parents, it can create tension and make cooperation seem unattainable.
+Unfortunately, a history of emotional or physical abuse between co-parents can create tension and make cooperation seem unattainable.

-Mental health experts agree that it’s important to prioritize the safety and mental health of all parties involved while finding ways to effectively communicate and collaborate as parents.
+Mental health experts agree it’s important to prioritize the safety and mental health of all parties involved while finding ways to communicate and collaborate as parents effectively.

-In this article, we will explore various perspectives on this complex issue and offer guidance for those seeking to successfully co-parent after experiencing past hurt or trauma.
+This article will explore various perspectives on this complex issue and offer guidance for those seeking to co-parent successfully after experiencing past hurt or trauma.

 Understanding The Challenges Of Co-Parenting With A Difficult Ex